Travel Guide: Things to do in Rockport + Gloucester, Massachusetts

 If I were to go back to Cape Ann, I would love to stay at the Beauport Hotel.
 It’s a 4 star beachfront property with a rooftop pool!
 Sadly, it was all booked up on this occasion.

 Obviously, you’ll want to take advantage of all the incredible fish and lobster while you’re in Cape Ann!
+Here are some of the spots I tried out and ones that came hight recommended.

 - Lobster Pool – A unique self serving fish house with a view of Ipswich Bay.